MiyamotoAkira/grapqhl-presentation-round1/text-presentation.md

 **start repl and change project.clj**

 One of the most infuriating things, and is not exclusive to our profession, is the same for all humanity.
 Is that we misuse terms.
-You have heavy processes from which the dev can't deviate, don't call that Agile.
+"We are doing Agile".
+Wait, you have heavy processes from which the dev can't deviate, don't call that Agile.
 It isn't.
 Same with REST, if you are ignoring what makes REST REST, then you can't call it REST.
 Of course, some luminarie came with Restful and Restish to indicate something that isn't REST but you still have the use of the cool term (well, back then, not anymore).

-** Copy schema.edn **
+**Copy schema.edn**

 How many have read the original Fielding disertation?
 It is illuminating.
 Fielding defines there REST as an Architectural Style with certains characteristics.
 One of them, is that returned data should point you to what you can do next.
 HATEOAS Hypermedia as the engine of application state.
 Which is my issue with Swagger and the like.
 They make fixed URLs the center of your API.
 Nothing at all like REST.
 In REST the return data tells you what is available!!.

 **Copy schema.clj**

 What about REST in Practice, by Webber, Parastatidis and Robinson?
-The first time reading that one didn't click (as I was reading it because I was going to work on my first (finger quotes) REST api.
-But on the second reading, it did.
+The first time reading that one didn't click (as I was reading it because I was going to work on my first (finger quotes) REST api) But on the second reading, it did.
 REST is superb to describe business processes.
 Which is exactly the example that they use to drive the book.
 Is the businness process of a coffe shop.
-Incidentally you have data.
+Incidentally you have data, but the process is the thing that you are modeling.

 **Copy schema.clj**